+Instead of

-Instead of 1.
-We must deny 2.
-We cannot afford to 3.
-We must reject the proposal from another builder d.
-Positive Close:
+1. The position has been filled.
+1. We must deny 2.
+We cannot afford to 2.
+Contact us again...
+3. We must reject the proposal 3.
+We've accepted the proposal from another builder 4.
+We must turn down 4.
+Please send your payment